rosenjcb/focusNDS/community/themespec/theme_focus/README.md

 # FOCUS ThemeSpec
-This ThemeSpec provides a simple portal requiring a voucher to login.
+This ThemeSpec provides a simple portal requiring a phonenumber to login.
+If the phonenumber isn't used previously, more info is requested from the user before completing authentication.

 # Installation (openWRT)
-**Copy the themespec (theme_voucher.sh) file and the voucher.txt file.**
+**Copies all themespec settings and resources (e.g. `theme_focus.sh`) needed to run FocusNDS.**
 Run in order:
 - `send-config.sh`
 - `send-over.sh`